pedroteixeira80/cogsi2526-1201264-1210901-1210902/Doc.md

 This Dockerfile creates a lightweight container for running H2 in server mode.

 - **H2 Installation:** Downloads a specific H2 JAR for consistent versioning.
-- **Server Mode:** The 'CMD' instruction starts the H2 database server, configured to accept remote TCP connections ('-tcp -tcpAllowOthers') on port 9092 and allows web console access on 8082.
+- **Server Mode:** The  instruction starts the H2 database server, configured to accept remote TCP connections ('-tcp -tcpAllowOthers') on port 9092 .

 ```Dockerfile
 # part2/DockerfileDB